Balasubramanian-pg/SQL-Interview-Prep/Interview Prep/Cognizant/Joins An Overview.md

-Here’s the structured README document based on your provided content, formatted according to your requirements:

----

-# SQL Joins Interview Question Summary
+# Joins - An Overview of Backend operations & Summary of Output

 ## 1. **Question**
 Given two tables: